Spectrally resolved cosmic rays -- III. Dynamical impact and properties of the circumgalactic medium: Galaxy simulation setup

-We present results from 24 simulations, which are split into simulations (i) without CRs, (ii) simulations with a grey description of CR transport and a fixed diffusion coefficient, and (iii) spectral CR models using the new spectral cooling and energy dependent transport.
-A list of all models is presented in Table~\ref{tab:simulations}.
-We distinguish between grey CR models similar to the galaxies in \citet{PakmorEtAl2016, PfrommerEtAl2017} using two different diffusion coefficients (``$\mathrm{grey}10^{28}$'' and ``$\mathrm{grey}4\times10^{28}$''), spectral CR models (``$\mathrm{spec}$'') and two control runs without CRs (``noCR'').
+We present results from 32 simulations, which are listed in Table~\ref{tab:simulations}.
+We distinguish between grey CR models similar to the galaxies in \citet{PakmorEtAl2016, PfrommerEtAl2017} using different diffusion coefficients (``$\mathrm{grey}$''), spectral CR models (``$\mathrm{spec}$'') and control runs without CRs (``noCR'').
 We further differentiate between models with and without Alfv\'{e}n cooling ($\Lambda_\mathrm{A}$ and $\Lambda_\mathrm{A}=0$).
-For the models with a total mass of $10^{11}\,\mathrm{M}_\odot$, which has been presented in \citetalias{GirichidisEtAl2022}, we also compare spectral models with 8 and 12 spectral bins.
-For Milky Way-like galaxies, we furthermore study two different momentum scalings of the diffusion coefficient (Eq.~\eqref{eq:diff-p-scaling}) with $\delta=0.3$ to $0.5$ \citep[see][for a discussion of the momentum scaling]{Evoli2020, WerhahnEtAl2021a, WerhahnEtAl2021b, WerhahnEtAl2021c}.
+For the Milky Way-like galaxies, we furthermore study two different momentum scalings of the diffusion coefficient (Eq.~\eqref{eq:diff-p-scaling}) with $\delta=0.3$ to $0.5$ \citep[see][for a discussion of the momentum scaling]{Evoli2020, WerhahnEtAl2021a, WerhahnEtAl2021b, WerhahnEtAl2021c}.
 The momenta for the spectral bin edges, the bin centres, and the corresponding bin-centred diffusion coefficients are listed in Table~\ref{tab:spec-bins}.

-For the spectral models with 12 momentum bins we simply add four additional bins with higher momenta, i.e., the 8 lower bins are identical to those in the 8-bin model.
-For the 8-bin model the CR momenta range from $0.1\,\mathrm{GeV\,}c^{-1}$ to $1\,\mathrm{TeV\,}c^{-1}$, while the 12-bin model extends to the highest momentum bin at $100\,\mathrm{TeV\,}c^{-1}$.
+For the spectral models we use 12 momentum bins ranging from $0.1\,\mathrm{GeV\,}c^{-1}$ to $100\,\mathrm{TeV\,}c^{-1}$.
 We inject CRs with a power-law source spectrum, $f(p)\propto p^{-4.2}$, into the local environment of newly created star particles and use a spherical top hat filter containing the closest 32 mesh cells surrounding the star.
 We run all simulations for a total time of $3\,\mathrm{Gyr}$.